Chin Christian College: Programs

 The university has a rigorous academic curriculum and its reputation continues to grow in Burma.
 CCU is the only University in Chin State that offers Bachelor of Arts in English (BA English) & Bachelor of Business Administration (BBA).
 Most of the faculty members have degrees from well-known theological colleges from Asia, Europe, and the United States.
 CCU recently completed constructing additional academic buildings and a football field with the support of Chin people and Chin diasporas.

-Future plans

-CCU's president states the dreams to have courses in IT, agro-livestock, technical, and medical fields.
-The university is now in the midst of a construction program to accommodate students and staff.
-To accommodate the students, it holds classes at male and female quarters and library rooms.

 Accreditation

 CCU is accredited by Association for Theological Education in South East Asia (ATESEA).